Review of advanced non-animal models in biomedical research

-The resulting inventory includes 567 models, ranging from biochemical and computational approaches to different types of cell cultures and procedures using ex vivo human material.
+We created an inventory of 567 models, ranging from biochemical and computational approaches to different types of cell cultures and procedures using ex vivo human material.

-542 scientific peer-reviewed articles where selected for a deeper analysis of the non-animal models used.
+542 scientific peer-reviewed articles were selected for a deeper analysis of the non-animal models used.

 The JRC adds a new knowledge base of 542 models used in the immuno-oncology field to its freely available collection of advanced non-animal models for biomedical research.

 To mark Parkinson’s awareness month, the JRC has published a freely available knowledge base of non-animal models to advance research into neurodegenerative diseases such as Parkinson’s and Alzheimer’s.

 The JRC has produced a freely available knowledge base of over 900 non-animal models for breast cancer research.
 Furthermore, a new factsheet on breast cancer burden in the EU-27 has also been published.

 A new JRC study describes almost 300 non-animal models used for research on respiratory diseases and the development of new drugs and therapies.